jyhong836/jyhong.gitlab.io/content/publication/2023neurips_i2f/index.md

 Our work may be limited by some assumptions and approximations.
 First, we worked on the worst-case scenario where a strong attack conducts perfect inversion attacks.
 In practice, such an assumption can be strong, especially for highly complicated deep networks.
-However, we note that recent years witnessed many techniques that significantly improved attacking capability ~\citep{geiping2020inverting,jeon2021gradient,zhao2020idlg}, and our work is valuable to bound the risks when the attacks get even stronger over time.
+However, we note that recent years witnessed many techniques that significantly improved attacking capability[^1] [^2] [^3] [^4], and our work is valuable to bound the risks when the attacks get even stronger over time.
 Second, similar to the traditional influence function, I$^2$F can be less accurate and suffers from large variance in extremely non-convex loss functions.
-Advanced linearization techniques \citep{bae2022if} can be helpful in improving the accuracy of influence.
+Advanced linearization techniques [^5] can be helpful in improving the accuracy of influence.
 Then extending our analysis to bigger foundation models may bring intriguing insights into the scaling law of privacy.

 **Future Directions.**